MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi backup (backup/restore)

 Fully backups DietPi setup.
 It also includes the restore capability from an already made DietPi backup.
+`DietPi-Backup` allows you to Backup and Restore your DietPi system.
+Same effect as *Windows system restore*.
+A snapshot of the system that you can restore at any time.
+You can also customize which files/folders are included and excluded through the GUI.

+If you have *broken* your system, or want to reset your system to an earlier date, this can all be done with `DietPi-Backup`.
+Just make sure you create a backup first.
 Run `dietpi-backup`.

 ![DietPi-Backup screenshot](assets/images/dietpi-backup_1.png)

 Remark: In the case that `rsync` is not installed, it is installed.

+!!! info "DietPi-Backup is purely based on `Rsync`"

 ### DietPi file explorer